Kandy-IO/kandy-hid-sdk/README.md

-'call_hold': an active call has been put on hold from the device 'call_resume': a held call has been taken off of hold from the device 'call_swap': the user has indicated the desire to swap between an active and a held call (1) 'device_error': (VDI only) kandy-hid has detected a previously connected device has been disconnected (power loss or physical disconnection)
+'call_hold': an active call has been put on hold from the device 'call_resume': a held call has been taken off of hold from the device 'call_swap': the user has indicated the desire to swap between an active and a held call (1) 'device_error': (VDI eLux only) kandy-hid has detected a previously connected device has been disconnected (power loss or physical disconnection)
-'channel_error': (VDI only) kandy-hid has detected a loss of communication with the Thin Client
+'channel_error': (VDI eLux only) kandy-hid has detected a loss of communication with the Thin Client
 ```

 **IMPORTANT** you'll notice that the list of operations sent up to your app as a result of someone having taken an action on the device (with the exception of 'call_swap' <sup>1</sup>) are a subset of the the operations your app sends to kandy-hid to perform device actions (via `invokeHIDFunction`).
 That is not coincidental!